On CME in London: Whatever you do, don't mention the Merc

+* Cabot Oil & Gas Corporation announces fourth quarter and full-year 2016 results, reports five percent proved reserves growth to 8.6 tcfe, provides marcellus eur update

-It's probably a good thing for the CME Group (CME.O) that their plans unveiled on Monday to set up a new European exchange bear almost no resemblance to a costly, failed effort by its New York unit to cross the Atlantic eight years ago.
+Aug 20 It's probably a good thing for the CME Group that their plans unveiled on Monday to set up a new European exchange bear almost no resemblance to a costly, failed effort by its New York unit to cross the Atlantic eight years ago.

 In 2004, the New York Mercantile Exchange (NYMEX), at the time a hallowed, independently owned East Coast institution, jumped at the chance to extend its energy market domination to Europe as the continent's main oil exchange prepared to shut down its open-outcry trading floor, one of the last in London.